nicolasgapa/Video-Object-Detection-CNNs-and-YOLO/README.md

           the objects found per video frame).

-          Note: In order for this model to work properly, the pre-trained weights of the DarkNet model must be downloaded and placed inn= the same directory as the object_detection.py file.
+          Note: In order for this model to work properly, the pre-trained weights of the DarkNet model must be downloaded and placed in the same directory as the object_detection.py file.
 The weights were not uploaded to Github due to size contraints.
 However, they can be downloaded from the following link (download the Yolov3-416 weights file):